 So, how does this happen?
-How does occasional alcohol use become alcohol abuse and addiction?
+How does occasional alcohol use become alcohol misuse and addiction?
 And why does this happen to some people but not others?

 Well, specialists and professionals have found many different contributing factors when it comes to the development of alcohol addictions.
 In many cases, alcoholism can develop as a result of contributing to mental illness like depression.
 Alcoholism and depression or common co-occurring conditions.

 In other words, there are several different reasons why some people develop substance use problems.
 Each individual is different and unique.
 So, there is a unique combination of contributing factors in each case of alcoholism.

 Regardless of the causes of addiction, however, the process is similar in each situation.
 Often, people use alcohol in an attempt to feel the euphoric results of alcohol.
 Eventually, their bodies and minds become dependent on that feeling.

 In order to continue experiencing the pleasant effects of alcohol, people will continue to consume the substance.
 This results in alcohol dependence and, possibly, addiction.

-Signs & Symptoms of Alcohol Abuse and Addiction
+Signs & Symptoms of Alcohol Misuse and Addiction

 People who have become dependent on or addicted to alcohol may show different signs of this problem in their lives.
 They might experience specific symptoms that come with excessive alcohol use.

 As a result, those who have developed alcoholism may deal with many negative changes, including physical, emotional, and mental changes.

-Some of the common emotional signs and symptoms of alcohol abuse are:
+Some of the common emotional signs and symptoms of alcohol dependence are: